 Soak Up the FUN at Bay Area Summer Art Camp

-We know you’re about to stare down a few months of open itinerary to fill (deep breath) and since a person can only handle so many visits to the trampoline place, Dragonfly Designs would love to help you pull this off!
-Our weekly Bay Area Summer Art Camps are an artistic adventure, offering similar (if not more) benefits as a traditional camp:
+We know you’re about to stare down a few months of open itinerary to fill (deep breath), and since a person can only handle so many visits to the trampoline park, Dragonfly Designs would love to help you pull this off!
+Our Bay Area Summer Art Camps are an artistic adventure offer all these amazing benefits for kids:

 - Unplug from Technology